nkconnor/spookyops/README.md

 cd ../ISpooky
 MAVEN_OPTS="-Xmx2g -XX:MaxPermSize=512M -XX:ReservedCodeCacheSize=512m" mvn install
 ```
-This will generate an uber JAR under `ISPooky/shell/target/scala-2.10` which will serve as the backend of the UI.
-A new IPython profile has to be created to enable it to be linked to the browser:
+This will generate an uber JAR under `ISPooky/shell/target/scala-2.10` which will serve as the backend server.
+A new IPython profile has to be created to enable it to be linked to IPython UI:

 ###### create a IPython profile